Modapto/Predictive-Maintenance/dataset/README.md

 ]
 ```

-## User input ()
+## User input

-input.py file contains global parameters for the maintenance scheduling service and is set by the user, including:
+The "input.py" file contains global parameters for the maintenance scheduling service and is set by the user, including:
 - setup_cost: (float) is the setup cost which is the same for all components which can be shared if several components are maintained together.
 - downtime_cost_rate: (float) is a positive constant representing downtime cost rate related to production loss.
 - no_repairmen: (interger) is the number of repairmen available in the production line.